-Spoke Site - The provider office location in Florida where an approved service is being furnished through telemedicine.
+Spoke Site - The location of the enrollee at the time the approved telemedicine service is being furnished using approved telecommunication equipment.

 Spoken Script - Standardized text used by Managed Care Plan staff in verbal interactions with enrollees and/or potential enrollees designed to provide information and/or to respond to questions and requests.
 Spoken scripts also include interactive voice recognition (IVR) and on-hold messages.
 Marketing scripts are intended to influence such individual to enroll in the particular Managed Care Plan.